Cutwell/gif-tuber/README.md

  Create an OBS avatar (for livestreaming, youtube) using GIFs

 ### OBS Studio setup
- - Create two `Image` sources, set to sources (.gif, etc.), and layered on top of each other.
+ - Create two `Image` sources, set to images (.gif, etc.), and layered on top of each other.
 One for `speaking` and one for `mute` animations / images.
  - Other sources can also be used, for instance `Image Slide Show`.

 ### OBS Script setup